Kirk Reid: Criminal history

 Police believe that Reid may have been responsible for more than 70 sexual assaults over a period of 23 years.
 Reid's pattern involved driving around South London districts—most frequently Tooting and Balham, close to where he lived—looking for women walking home alone.
 Waiting for them to be distracted or occupied, he would then attack them from behind.
 Reid's victims ranged in age from 28 to 61, and at least one woman was visibly pregnant.

 At Reid's trial in 2009, a woman testified that Reid had raped her near his own home in Battersea in 1984.
 The woman was 17 years old, and did not report the rape to police at the time.
 Reid has not been charged with her rape.
 Another woman accused Reid of raping her in Balham in 1995.
 She reported the rape after his arrest in 2008, and Reid admitted having sex with her, but claimed it was consensual.
 That same year, Reid was accused and acquitted of indecent assault after a woman claimed he attacked her in an alley.

+One of Reid's victims was attacked and sexually assaulted by him in September 2001, after she had got off the night bus in Tooting.

 In 2002, police discovered links between 26 sexual assaults in the Wandsworth area of London dating back two years, and Reid was detained after a woman complained of being followed by him, but no further action was taken.
 In both 2004 and 2006, a car matching the description of Reid's red Volkswagen Golf was witnessed in connection with two separate sexual assaults, once via CCTV.